Ishani Synghal, Masters Level Intern

 What To Expect From Our Work Together

-I am working towards completing my Master’s degree in Clinical Mental Health Counseling from Northwestern University and am currently completing my internship as a counselor.
-I also have a BA in English from New York University and a Master of Fine Arts in Poetry from the School of the Art Institute of Chicago.
+I’m currently completing my Master’s in Clinical Mental Health Counseling at Northwestern University and am in my clinical internship.
+I also hold a BA in English from New York University and an MFA in Poetry from the School of the Art Institute of Chicago.